maks-rafalko/nodejs-rss-crud-api/README.md

     Workers will use the in-memory database, located in master process.

     Master process load balances requests between workers using `Round Robin` algorithm.

+    By default, load balancer will run on `http://localhost:4000`.

 ## Test the application